Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System: THEORY

 Note that Mermin~\cite{mermin1990simple}, generalizing a state-dependent argument due to Peres ~\cite{peres}, made use of the same set of operator identities in Eqs.~(\ref{id1})-(\ref{id5}) for his argument on the KS theorem.
-However, the three qubits involved must be spacelike separated then to validate his GHZ argument.
-In contrast, in our proof, the three qubits are always kept in Debbie's side for both the KS and GHZ arguments.
-Therefore, the present work represents genuinely simultaneous all-versus-nothing refutation of local realism and noncontextuality by a single system.
+To validate his GHZ argument, the three qubits involved must be spacelike separated.
+In contrast, for both the KS and GHZ arguments, the three qubits are always kept on Debbie's side in our proof.
+Therefore, the current work represents a genuinely simultaneous all-versus-nothing refutation of local realism and noncontextuality by a single system.